Killing of Winston Boogie Smith

 Law enforcement authorities fatally shot Winston Boogie Smith Jr., a 32-year-old black American man, in the Uptown area of Minneapolis at 2:08 p.m.
 CDT on June 3, 2021.
 Smith was being pursued by a U.S. Marshals Service task force that apprehends wanted fugitives.
 The arrest operation had the participation of undercover agents from several local police agencies in Minnesota.
-The officers did not use body cameras or dashcams when apprehending Smith, and there is no known video evidence of the June 3 shooting.
+The officers did not use body cameras or dashcams when apprehending Smith.
 Controversy over the lack of law enforcement footage of the arrest operation led to local police agencies ceasing aid to the Marshals Service's fugitive task force, and to changes to body and dash camera policies by the Marshals and other federal law enforcement agencies.

 Several protests were held in reaction to Smith's killing, beginning on June 3, and the Uptown area experienced civil disorder over the subsequent weeks.
 Deona Marie Knajdek was killed and three others were injured on June 13 after a man rammed his vehicle into a group of demonstrators who had blockaded a street.
 In the immediate aftermath of the shooting, law enforcement authorities said publicly that Smith failed to comply with arresting officers and had brandished a gun.
 An attorney for the passenger in the vehicle with Smith contradicted the law enforcement description of events.
-The passenger had not seen a gun on Smith or in the vehicle.
+The passenger had not seen a gun on Smith or in the vehicle, which was contrary to a video that later surfaced of the incident.

 An investigation of law enforcement conduct by the Minnesota Bureau of Criminal Apprehension (BCA) after the shooting said that Smith had brandished a firearm at officers who attempted to arrest him.
 Authorities said they found a loaded 380 handgun with matching spent shell casings in the vehicle Smith occupied, and that ballistic evidence and DNA samples supported their claim that Smith had fired the weapon during the June 3 encounter.
 The report also revealed that the passenger had ducked for cover after pleading with Smith to surrender and that she did not visually witness the exchange of gunfire.

-In September 2021, the BCA sent the case to the Crow Wing County attorney's office to determine if the officers who shot Smith should face criminal charges.
-In a report released on October 11, 2021, Donald Ryan, the attorney for Crow Wing County, said that the officers’ actions were justified under Minnesota Statutes and that no criminal charges should be filed against them.